-Stephen 'tWitch' Boss, 'Ellen' show's dancing DJ, dies at 40 - NewsBreak
+Stephen 'tWitch' Boss, 'Ellen' Show's Dancing DJ, Dies at 40 - NewsBreak

+His wife, Allison Holker Boss, confirmed his passing in a statement published Wednesday on People.com.

-"It is with the heaviest of hearts that I have to share my husband Stephen has left us," his wife Allison Holker Boss said in a statement to People magazine.
-"Stephen lit up every room he stepped into.
+“It is with the heaviest of hearts that I have to share my husband Stephen has left us,” she said.
+“Stephen lit up every room he stepped into.
 He valued family, friends and community above all else and leading with love and light was everything to him.
-He was the backbone of our family, the best husband and father, and an inspiration to his fans."
+He was the backbone of our family, the best husband and father, and an inspiration to his fans.”

+Her statement did not include any detail on the cause of his death.

 His love of dancing permeated through all aspects of his life as he aspired to emulate greats like Gene Kelly and Fred Astaire.